buddhist-uni/buddhist-uni.github.io/_content/canon/snp3.12.md

 #  - uvs32
 ---

+> Whatever you conceive it to be
+It turns out to be otherwise
+For that is what is false in it:
+The ephemeral is deceptive by nature.

 > When a mendicant meditates rightly contemplating a pair of teachings in this way—diligent, keen, and resolute—they can expect one of two results: enlightenment in the present life or, if there’s something left over, non-return.

-Not all dualities are misleading.
-This sutta teaches ways to contemplate the duality of the origination and cessation of stress and suffering so as to reach awakening.
+While the world perpetually evades conceptual understanding, not all dualities are misleading.
+This sutta teaches ways to contemplate the duality of the origination and cessation of stress so as to reach the liberating non-conceptual understanding of the way things are